Guardians (card game): Gameplay

-Like other CCGs, each player assembles a 55-card deck from the starter deck and booster packs; it must include at least one Guardian and three Strongholds.
+Each player assembles a 55-card deck from the starter deck and booster packs; it must include at least one Guardian and three Strongholds.
 Other types of cards needed include Terrains, Shields, Magic Items, Bribes (Beer and Babe cards), and Creatures.
 Unlike other CCGs, Guardian also features a rectangular battlefield with a 4 x 3 grid placed between the players.
 Each player places their three Stronghold cards in the row closest to them.
-The two rows that lie in between are a no man's land called the "disputed territories."
+The two rows that lie in between are a no man's land called the "disputed territories".

+A game represents two armies contesting a battle, each protected by a Guardian.

 Victory conditions

 A player wins by fulfilling any one of three victory conditions: